z3c0/oghma-infinium/README.md

 A compilation of records and information

 Information labelled as unverfied should NOT be written off as invalid.
 This only means that the owner of this repository (z3c0) has not found/vetted the origin of the information.
 If you know any information that would enrich this repository (of which there is undoubtedly plenty), fork the repo and submit a merge request.
+This applies similarly to error corrections, revisions to developing events, or mistranslations.

 ## Table of Contents